Our History:

 2010

 We receive a $500,000 grant from the Federal Home Loan Bank of Indianapolis for the construction of a new home.
-We purchase the land at 45 N. Village Drive, in Carmel, have a groundbreaking ceremony, and begin the construction of the new home.
+We purchase the land on Village Drive in Carmel, have a groundbreaking ceremony, and begin the construction of the new home.

 2011

-We move-in to the new home on Village Drive which allows us to now serve up to 8 women at a time, plus their babies and toddlers.
+We move-in to the new home on Village Drive which allows us to now serve up to 8 women at a time, plus their newborns and additional children.

 2014